connexcs/docs/docs/provider-ratecard.md

 * When a message is delayed, a `200OK` will be sent Downstream instantly informing that the call has been ended.
 * We only allow extending a call a maximum of 30 seconds.
 * If a Downstream BYE message is delayed and an Upstream BYE interupts:
     * We will instantly inform the upstream carrier that the call has been ended.
     * The charge recorded in the carrier CDR will be the actual call duration + Delay.
 It will not take into consideration the incoming Upstream BYE.

 ##### Fields

 * **Delayed Bye**: Sets how many seconds the call will be extended by.
 * **Delayed Bye MCD**: Sets a minimum duration for a delta to be calculated.
-For example if you set the Delayed BYE MCD to 10 seconds and the call last 8 seconds the call will be extended by 2 seconds.
+For example, if you set the Delayed BYE MCD to 10 seconds and the call last 8 seconds the call will be extended by 2 seconds.
 * **Delayed Bye Customer Charge**: Determines if the customer should be charged for the extended call.

 !!! note "Incorrect Billing"
     Any attempt at artificially adjusting packets may cause billing problems.
-There are limitations within the protocol, the real world and our implementation.
+There are limitations within the protocol, the real world, and our implementation.
 You must understand what you are doing before using this feature.

 #### Notes
 Private Notes not visible to the end Customer.
 Not typically used on Provider Rate Cards.